 Best Lego space sets for kids

 The Lego City Rocket Assembly & Transport is our favourite of them, because not only does it have the coolest-looking rocket (which is the most important thing), but we also love the big crane assembly and caterpillar transportation vehicle.
-And as a playset, the range of robots, vehicles and garage give loads of scope for little explorers to have fun.
+And as a playset, the range of robots, vehicles, and garage gives loads of scope for little explorers to have fun.

 This Lego City People Pack is a really fun selection of minifigures and accessories: it comes with seven different astronauts, a reporter, a camera operator, a personal trainer, a drone engineer, a rocket engineer, a mechanical engineer and a botanist, plus a robot, a g-force training machine, pizza, space rocks, a test rocket, and more.
 It’s a really cool set of stuff for kids to free play with and add to their range of other Lego.

-This Lego City Mars Research Shuttle is a slick-looking shuttle that opens to reveal space for its two astronauts to sit, and for it to carry a storage drone, perfect for carrying the included geode bricks.
-There’s also a rover with grappling arm, but the little touch we love the most is the scanning heli-drone, which has a red panel that, when held over a brick of rocky regolith, will reveal a neat ‘scanning’ interface.
+This Lego City Mars Research Shuttle is a slick-looking shuttle that opens to reveal space for its two astronauts to sit plus a storage drone, perfect for carrying the included geode bricks.
+There’s also a rover with a grappling arm, but the little touch we love the most is the scanning heli-drone, which has a red panel that, when held over a brick of rocky regolith, will reveal a neat ‘scanning’ interface.
 It’s a great set for budding space scientists.

 This Lego City Lunar Space Station is a concept for a small space station, with three modules to it that you can arrange however you like around the central airlock module.
 There’s a kitchen module, and living module, and a lab module, and they all open up so you can play with the minifigures included.
 The lab has light-up equipment, the kitchen has a pizza oven (we’re not sure of the NASA accuracy of that bit…), and the living area has a treadmill and bed.
 There’s also a small shuttle and a detachable satellite, for getting all that busy space work done.

-You can practise for those martian/lunar escapades with this Lego City Rover Testing Drive set – it has an articulated grappling arm and removable cockpit, plus chunky all-terrain wheels.
+You can practise for those martian/lunar escapades with this Lego City Rover Testing Drive set.
+It has an articulated grappling arm and a removable cockpit plus chunky all-terrain wheels.
 There’s various rock collecting equipment for its driver minifigure to use when picking up the rock bricks it comes with, and it’s all observed by a technician.